-This compendium of nearly 3,000 events during Ridgefield's first three centuries is completely searchable using "Command F" (Mac) or "Control F" (Windows).
+This compendium of more than 5,000 events during Ridgefield's first three centuries is completely searchable using "Command F" (Mac) or "Control F" (Windows).
 It is being regularly expanded and updated.
-This version is as of April 27, 2021 © 2021 Jack and Sally Sanders
+This version is as of Jan.
+4, 2024 © 2024 Jack and Sally Sanders